|

 Ed Thrasher

-Gail's second production proved to be a far more lucrative endeavor than her first, garnishing her three Top Ten Billboard hit singles.
-She said she recorded the title track, I'll Be There, because she loved singing the line, "There ain't no man big enough to stop me."
-That single became her biggest hit to date, reaching #4 on the country charts.
-It also resulted in Gail being voted Best New Female Vocalist by the DJs of America.
+Gail's second production proved to be far more lucrative than her first, garnering three Top 10 hit singles.
+She said she recorded the title track, I'll Be There, because she loved singing the line "There ain't no man big enough to stop me."
+This single became her biggest hit to date, reaching No. 4 on the Billboard country charts and No. 2 in Cashbox magazine.

-I'm Hungry I'm Tired is a special song Gail wrote about her songwriting mentor, Roger Miller.
-She spent a short time touring in his band and had made her television debut as his duet partner singing Ashes of Love on the Merv Griffin Show.
-One evening, after a performance, he told her how his father had died when he was very young and his mother had given him to his Aunt and Uncle to be raised on a farm in Oklahoma.
-He loved them very much but wanted to become a songwriter, not a farmer.
-Gail went home that night and wrote this song.
-She said when she played it for Roger the next day, he cried.
-She knew, at that moment, that she had really become a songwriter.
-This was a also a favorite of Gail's nephews, Jimmy and Brandon Davies.
-She used to sing it to them when they had trouble going to sleep at night.
+I'm Hungry I'm Tired is a song Gail wrote about her mentor Roger Miller.
+She spent a short time touring with Roger and his band in the 1970s and made her television debut as his duet partner singing Ashes of Love on the Merv Griffin Show .
+One evening, after a performance, Roger told her that his father had died when he was a baby and his mother had given him to his Aunt and Uncle to be raised on a farm in Oklahoma.
+Gail went home that night and wrote this song for Roger.
+She said he cried when she played it for him the next day.
+That's when she felt she had become a real songwriter.

-Though currently out of print, this vinyl LP can still be obtained at vintage record stores like the Great Escape in Nashville or Jack Lawrence Record Shop: 615/256-9240.
+Though currently out of print, this vinyl LP can still be obtained at vintage record stores like the Great Escape in Nashville, Tennessee.
+To read more about these recordings, click on the autobiograhy page.